 \subsection{Filtering dynamic objects}

-The most commonly used type of map in mobile robotics is the occupancy map \cite{elfes_sonar-based_1987}.
-Occupancy maps incorporate the static world assumption, as they do not model the dynamic properties of the contents of the cells.
+The most commonly used map type in mobile robotics is the occupancy map \cite{elfes_sonar-based_1987}.
+Occupancy maps incorporate the static world assumption, as they do not model the dynamic properties of the content of the cells.

-While dynamic objects appear on the maps, they are removed after the occupied space has been observed empty by the virtue of the free space modeling by the inverse sensor model.
+While dynamic objects appear on the maps, they are removed after the occupied space has been observed empty by the free space modeling of the inverse sensor model.
 While this approach is widely used, it has several problems.
-For the dynamic objects to be removed, the space must be perceived empty, so at the end of the mapping sequence, or at the point of transition to a different area, there is a high probability that dynamic objects will remain in the map.
-Additionally, the map does not represent the dynamic properties of the measurements in the map, so the sensor model cannot be adjusted to update the probabilities depending on the dynamic properties of the measurement and the affected grid cells.
+For the dynamic objects to be removed, the space must be perceived as empty, so at the end of the mapping sequence or when transitioning to a different area, it is likely that dynamic objects will remain on the map.
+Additionally, the map does not represent the dynamic properties of the environment, so the sensor model cannot take into account the dynamic properties of the observed object when updating the occupancy probabilities of the affected grid cells.